chaithanya21/Predicting-Bike-Sharing-Patterns/README.md

- Hence the Company has to Know how many bikes it needs in the near future,One of the best ways to predict is by looking at the Historical Data of the Company, A Neural Network model is built from the ground up before going to the higher level implementations of Tensorflow,Pytorch or other Deep Learning frameworks,it also helps to have higher level Understanding of forward propogation,gradient descent,backpropagation etc.
+ Hence the Company has to Know how many bikes it needs in the near future,One of the best ways to predict is by looking at the Historical Data of the Company, A Neural Network model is built from the ground up before going to the higher level implementations of Tensorflow,Pytorch or other Deep Learning frameworks,it also helps to gain the higher level Understanding of forward propogation,gradient descent,backpropagation etc.

  <h2> Dataset </h2>